AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

 ---
-title: Best practices for configuring Redis for caching
+title: Best practices for Redis service configuration
 description: Learn how to improve caching performance by using the extended Redis cache implementation for Adobe Commerce 2.3.5.
 role: Developer, Admin
 feature-set: Commerce
 feature: Best Practices
 ---

-# Best practices for configuring Redis for caching
+# Best practices for Redis service configuration

 - For Adobe Commerce 2.3.3 and later deployed on cloud infrastructure, upgrade to Redis version 5.0.